 KATHARINE WYBERG MCCLELLAN

 Katharine Wyberg McClellan is a Senior Designer and Project Manager for JCDA.
-She has been the designer in charge of many of JCDA’s artworks in the last eighteen years, including the Lake Light Threshold in Toronto Canada, the University of Chicago’s Midway Crossings, the Devon Energy Art Walls in Oklahoma City and the Light Veil marking the Cotton Bowl in Dallas, Texas.
-She is currently Senior Designer and Project Manager for one of the studio’s largest artworks to be integrated within the Hudson Yards, Manhattan’s new neighborhood.
+She has been the designer in charge of many of JCDA’s artworks in the last 20 years, including the Lake Light Threshold in Toronto Canada, the University of Chicago’s Midway Crossings, the Devon Energy Art Walls in Oklahoma City and the Light Veil marking the Cotton Bowl in Dallas, Texas.
+She was the Senior Designer and Project Manager for one of the studio’s largest artworks to be integrated within the Hudson Yards, Manhattan’s new neighborhood.
+Most recently she has been Senior Designer and Project Manager for the Ion innovation hub building in Houston and the new façade and public spaces of San Diego’s new Terminal One.
 Ms. Wyberg McClellan previously worked as a designer at Vincent James Associates Architects and holds a Bachelor of Architecture degree from the University of Minnesota.

-Christopher Pietsch joined JCDA in 2014 and is a project designer on such projects as the façade and public spaces of Nordstrom’s first flagship department store in New York City, the Stanford University Hospital Lobby Artwork, the Duke University Bryan Center Addition and West Union Landscape Structure and a pedestrian bridge and entry for the Washington University in St. Louis campus.
+Christopher Pietsch joined JCDA in 2014 and is a project designer on such projects as the façade and public spaces of Nordstrom’s first flagship department store in New York City, the Stanford University Hospital Lobby Artwork, the Duke University Bryan Center Addition and West Union Landscape Structure.
+Mr. Pietsch was project designer on for a pedestrian bridge artwork within Phoenix Airport and for O'Hare's new Consolidated Rental Car Facility's main arrival and entry.
 Mr. Pietsch graduated Suma Cum Laude with a Bachelor of Environmental Design in Architecture from North Carolina State University and a Master in Architecture from Virginia Tech.